pagrus/galvanize-magonote/README.md

 I am fond of video games but find myself struggling to find ones that satisfy my specific interests.

-Itch.io is a distubution service/platform that serves smaller independant creators and studios, and as such tends to have more interesting experiental types of games.
+Itch.io is a distubution service/platform that serves smaller independent creators and studios, and as such tends to have more interesting experiental types of games.
 The upshot of this is that games don't fall into traditional categories (fighting/racing/rpg/etc) as much which can make discovery more difficult.

-Magonote attempts to address that difficulty by using the game description text to organize games into clusters, and measuring relative popularity with user-game interaction.
+magonote attempts to address that difficulty by using the game description text to organize games into clusters, and measuring relative popularity with user-game interaction.